Arcane Mage DPS Macros and Addons — Shadowlands 9.2.5

 Generic Macros for Mages

 Bear in mind when using any of the stopcasting macros that they will not interrupt the Global Cooldown.
-If you are still on GCD your cast will be canceled but the next ability won't go off until you are off GCD.
+If you are still on GCD your cast will be canceled but the next ability will not go off until you are off GCD.

 - /cast Blink